 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-You can change your PCP at any time by calling member services.
+If you wish to change your PCP, please call Member Services.
+Each plan PCP may make referrals to certain plan specialists and uses certain hospitals within their network.
+This means that the plan PCP you choose may determine the specialists and hospitals you may use.
+If there are specific specialists or hospitals you want to use, find out if your plan PCP uses these specialists or hospitals.